mpja69/aoc2024/day22/README.md

 ## Iterators
 Playing arouund with _Iterators_.

-The outer function is a "wrapper", (maybe can be called a "factory").
+The outer function is a "wrapper", (it maybe can be called a "factory"??).
 This wrapper function returns a function, a _closure_, which is an on is an _Iterator_.

 We have a text file, where each line has a number.
 The iterator reads line by line with `fmt.Fscanln`, and for each line produces an `integer`.of the number.